 Those interested in submitting applications for consideration can review the current priorities for this program.
 The National Academy 23 Recommendations for the Florida Citrus Industry areas of expertise are further grouped into 13 Categories of HLB Research .

 The Citrus Research and Development Foundation, Inc. is pleased to announce its 2019 call for proposals.
-Please refer to the 2019 RFP Full Proposal Instructions for the RFP Timeline, Priorities for research topics, and detailed instructions and links to forms for Pre-proposal submission, the first stage of the funding process.
+Please refer to the 2019 RFP Pre-proposal & Full Proposal Instructions for the RFP Timeline, Priorities for research topics, and detailed instructions and links to forms for Pre-proposal submission, the first stage of the funding process.
 Note that the Pre-proposal Form (PP-19) has been updated for 2019; only current forms will be accepted.
-Questions should be emailed to email@example.com.
+Questions should be emailed to firstname.lastname@example.org.